 How do I get in touch with my nearest local humanist group?

 What do local groups do?

 See our page on Affiliated Local Groups.
 At this location you can find an index of local groups by region (see the sidebar navigation on that page) as well as a Google Map of all affiliated local, student and special interest groups.
 Also see the bi-monthly Groups Newsletter.

 How do I get in touch with Patron X?

 We will not give out personal contact details for Patrons.
 Whether we can ask someone to get in touch with you will depend on the message you have; it would be inappropriate to forward on lots of fan mail, for example.
 Agents’ details or other publicly available contact information may be available online elsewhere and you should normally search for this yourself.
 Media enquirers see the Media section on our Contact page.

 Join me on Facebook/Twitter etc!

-See the links at the top of each page for the BHA’s official online presences.
+See the links at the top of each page for Humanists UK’s official online presences.
 Please do not send requests to join social networking sites to our general contact email addresses, or to named staff email addresses unless you have an existing relationship with them.